-We will follow the Anxiety Based School Avoidance guidance (MCC, updated version May 2023) to assist with strategies for supporting children and young people experiencing anxiety to return to school.
+We will follow the Emotional Based School Avoidance guidance to assist with strategies for supporting children and young people experiencing anxiety to return to school.

 We will alert the relevant team or authority if a new child who has been expected to attend, does not arrive on the due date.
 (This is in response to learning from serious case reviews)